18511182613/gitskills/readme.txt

-Creating a new branch is quick.
-Creating a new branch si quick and simple.
+Creating a new branch is quick. new Creating a new branch si quick and simple.